silliman/fabric-lab-IBM-Z/lab4.rst

  bcuser@ubuntu16044:~$ which composer
  /home/bcuser/bin/composer

-Notice that now, the location within your environment's PATH where the *composer* program was found, is listed.
+Notice that now the location within your environment's PATH where the *composer* program was found is listed.

 **Step 2.4** Check the Hyperledger Composer version that you just installed::